Oenocarpus bacaba: Fruit

 Bacaba produces more fruits than any other palm in central Amazonia, averaging around 2500 per bunch.
 Bunches usually weigh about 3–4 kg, but can weigh up to 10 kg.
 The fruit is a drupe weighing up to 3.0 grams.
 Propagation is by seeds that germinate in 60–120 days, with slow growth.
 Production begins when the tree is 3–4 meters high, after about 6 years.

 The fruit has a rounded dark red to purple shell and creamy white flesh, rich in oil of a pale yellow color.
 Bacaba fruit are cooked to prepare a juice which is much sought after by local people, though generally less popular than açaí.
 Bacaba fruit is agreeable and its flavor is reminiscent of avocado.

 The fruits are rich in natural phenols, especially in flavonoids and their red color is due to cyanidin hexosides.

 Cultivation

 The tree grows in well-drained sandy soils of the Amazon basin.
-Form optimal germination, seeds should be planted at a depth of 2 cm in sand and vermiculite, and the temperature kept around 30 °C. Seeds should be kept moist but rather than wet.
+Form optimal germination, seeds should be planted at a depth of 2 cm in sand and vermiculite, and the temperature kept around 30 °C. Seeds should be kept moist rather than wet.